dncoyote/interview-guides/Notes/DesignPatternsPrinciples.md

 - Architectural Patterns
 - Concurrency Patterns

+## **Creational Pattern**
+- A creational design pattern deals with the process of object creation in software development.
+- Creational patterns abstract the instantiation process, making the system independent of how its objects are created, composed, and represented.

 ## **Singleton Pattern**

 - Singleton pattern is a creational design pattern
 - It restricts the instantiation of a class to ensure that there is only one instance of that class in the entire application.
 - It guarantees to provide a global point of access to that instance.
-- Singleton pattern is often used to control access to a resource, manage a shared resource, or maintain a single point of control, such as a configuration manager or a connection pool.
+- Singleton pattern is often used to control access to a resource, manage a shared resource, or maintain a single point of control, such as a configuration manager or a connection pool (Database connections, Logger instances).
 - Key characteristics

   - Private Constructor: The Singleton class has a private constructor, preventing external code from creating instances of the class directly.